777arc/textbook/content/digital_modulation.rst

    :scale: 100 %
    :align: center

 Note how AWGN noise produces a uniform spread around each point in the constellation.
-If there's too much noise then symbols start passing the boundary (the four quadrants) and will be interpretted by the reicever as an incorrect symbol.
+If there's too much noise then symbols start passing the boundary (the four quadrants) and will be interpreted by the receiver as an incorrect symbol.
 Try increasing noise_power until that happens.

 We're going to stop at this point.
-If we wanted to see what the QPSK signal looked like in the time domain, we would need to generate multiple samples per symbol (in this excersize we just did 1 sample per symbol), you will learn why once we discuss pulse shaping.
+If we wanted to see what the QPSK signal looked like in the time domain, we would need to generate multiple samples per symbol (in this exercise we just did 1 sample per symbol), you will learn why once we discuss pulse shaping.